cbaezenko/simple_recyclerview_kotlin/README.md

-# simple_recyclerview_java
+# simple_recyclerview_kotlin
-This is an example about how to create a simple recycler view in JAVA for Android.
+This is an example about how to create a simple recycler view in Kotlin for Android.